3nock/OTE-Templates/README.md

 ## Contributions

+You can contribute by [creating new templates](CREATE_TEMPLATE.md).

-You can contribute by creating new templates or by modifying, improving and fixing existing templates.
+You can contribute by [modifying, improving and fixing existing templates](MODIFY_TEMPLATE.md).

+You can contribute by [creating extractors for existing templates](WRITING_EXTRACTOR.md)

 For More information see [contribution guide](CONTRIBUTING.md).